ahlisbon/CJKmaterialProcessing/README.md

 - Volume information, especially useful for large sets of books that look the same.
 - Notes, anything else you might need to add.

-You have to options for creating slips.
+You have two options for creating slips.
 Manual and Semi-automatic, each option with it's pros and cons.

 ## -- 🖨 Prepping Slips
 Regardless of what method you will use.
 You need to do some basic preperation before printing slips.